1. You have a right to have an advocate:

 You can get this support from someone you trust.

-If the NDIS staff organise for someone to support you in making decisions, but you are not happy with the person, you should tell the NDIS staff that you want someone else to help you instead.
+If the NDIS staff organise for someone to support you in making decisions, but you are not happy with the person, you have the right to ask for someone else to support you.

 Anyone who supports you to make decisions about the NDIS should always respect your choices.
 They should never take over.
 It’s YOUR decision.